AdobeDocs/indesign-api-docs/SampleScripts/UXP/idmlConversion/README.md

 # IDML Export Capability

 This directory contains a UXP script for exporting InDesign documents to IDML format using Adobe InDesign's scripting capabilities.
-The script is designed to work with InDesign versions 16.0.1 through 20.4.0.
+The script is designed to work with InDesign versions 16.0.1 and above.

 ## Directory Contents